 Award of the Contract, if made, will be made to the responsible and qualified Proposer whose submittals generate the highest Weighted Criteria Score.
-To determine the Weighted Criteria Score, the Proposer's Total Cost to Complete will have a weight of 50, the Proposer's Project Construction Time will have a weight of 10, the Proposer's

-SOQ Score will be brought forward from Phase 1 of the procurement and have a weight of 10, the Proposer's Technical Score will have a weight of 4520 and the Proposer's Quality Credit Score will have a weight of 4520 for a Total Weight of 100.
+To determine the Weighted Criteria Score, the Proposer's Total Cost to Complete will have a weight of 50, the Proposer's SOQ Score will be brought forward from Phase 1 of the procurement and have a weight of 10, the Proposer's Technical Score will have a weight of 20 and the Proposer's Quality Credit Score will have a weight of 20 for a Total Weight of 100.

 The Proposer submitting the lowest Total Cost to Complete will be awarded the maximum number of points, 50.
-The next-lowest Total Cost to Complete will be awarded points based on the product of: (a) the ratio of the lowest Total Cost to Complete divided by the next-lowest Total Cost to Complete; and (b) 50 points (i.e., the points awarded for the lowest Total Cost to Complete), with such product rounded to the nearest one hundredth of a point.
+The next-lowest Total Cost to Complete will be awarded points based on the product of: (a) the ratio of the lowest Total Cost to

+Complete divided by the next-lowest Total Cost to Complete; and (b) 50 points (i.e., the points awarded for the lowest Total Cost to Complete), with such product rounded to the nearest one hundredth of a point.
 The process will continue for each of the remaining Proposer's Total Cost to Complete, with points being awarded based on the product of: (a) the ratio of the lowest Total Cost to Complete divided by the respective Proposer's Total Cost to Complete; and (b) 50 points (i.e., the points awarded for the lowest Total Cost to Complete), with such product rounded to the nearest one hundredth of a point.
-This same calculation will be used to award points for the Proposer's Project Construction Time.